 EDIUS’ major strengths are the speed of the editing, its reliability and the realtime performance.
 It is probably true to say you could do a job faster and more reliably in EDIUS than any other editor.

 EDIUS not only has excellent editing functionality but also has many advanced compositing features built in including animatable, feathered masks.
-Its realtime performance is also excellent, only matched by Adobe Premiere Pro and their MERCURY PLAYBACK ENGINE (which requires a specific graphic card, where as EDIUS’ performance is totally dependant on the CPU).
+Its realtime performance is also excellent, only matched by Adobe Premiere Pro and their MERCURY PLAYBACK ENGINE (which requires a specific graphic card, where as EDIUS’ performance is only dependant on the CPU).

 EDIUS 7 shipped in July 2013 and added support for third party devices from Blackmagic, and support for 4K formats.
 EDIUS 8 shipped at the end of June 2015.
 For approximately two years Grass Valley added a range of new features including a new program called MYNC for cataloging footage, a new colour correction filter, motion tracking in the mask filter and useful options like project templates.
 You can see information on this here: What was new in EDIUS 8?